 Dilatation and Evacuation (D&E) (Surgical)

 Used to abort unborn children as old as 24 weeks, this method is similar to the D&C. The difference is that forceps with sharp metal jaws are used to grasp parts of the developing baby, which are then twisted and torn away.
 This continues until the child’s entire body is removed from the womb.
 Because the baby’s skull has often hardened to bone by this time, the skull must sometimes be compressed or crushed to facilitate removal.
-If not carefully removed, sharp edges of the bones may cause cervical laceration.
+If not carefully removed, sharp edges of the bones may cause a cervical laceration.
 Bleeding from the procedure may be profuse.
 Practitioners of D&E abortions say they can be particularly troubling to clinic staff and that this may have an effect on the quality of care a woman receives.

 Prostaglandins are naturally produced chemical compounds which normally assist in the birthing process.
-The injections of concentrations of artificial prostaglandins prematurely into the amniotic sac induces violent labor and the birth of a child usually too young to survive.
-Often salt or another toxin is first injected to ensure that the baby will be delivered dead, since some babies have survived the trauma of a prostaglandin birth and been born alive.
+The injections of concentrations of artificial prostaglandins prematurely into the amniotic sac induce violent labor and the birth of a child usually too young to survive.
+Often salt or another toxin is first injected to ensure that the baby will be delivered dead since some babies have survived the trauma of a prostaglandin birth and been born alive.
 This method is used during the second trimester.
 In addition to risks of retained placenta, cervical trauma, infection, hemorrhage, hyperthermia, bronchoconstriction, tachycardia, more serious side effects and complications from the use of artificial prostaglandins, including cardiac arrest and rupture of the uterus, can be unpredictable and very severe.
-Death of the mother is not unheard of.
+The death of the mother is not unheard of.

 Second and Third Trimesters

-Instillation Method Salt Poisoning (Chemical)
+Installation Method Salt Poisoning (Chemical)

 These methods involve the injection of drugs or chemicals through the abdomen or cervix into the amniotic sac to cause the death of the child and his or her expulsion from the uterus.
-Several drugs have been tried, but most commonly used is a saline solution.
-This technique is used after 16 weeks of pregnancy, when enough fluid has accumulated in the amniotic sac surrounding the baby.
+Several drugs have been tried, but the most commonly used is a saline solution.
+This technique is used after 16 weeks of pregnancy when enough fluid has accumulated in the amniotic sac surrounding the baby.
 A needle is inserted through the mother’s abdomen and 50-250 ml (as much as a cup) of amniotic fluid is withdrawn and replaced with a solution of concentrated salt.
 The baby breathes in, swallowing the salt, and is poisoned.
 The chemical solution also causes painful burning and deterioration of the baby’s skin.

 Partial-Birth Abortion (Surgical)

 Abortionists sometimes refer to these or similar types of abortions using obscure, clinical-sounding euphemisms such as “Dilation and Extraction” (D&X), or “intact D&E” (IDE).
 This procedure is used to abort women who are 20 to 32 weeks pregnant—or even later into pregnancy.
 (Many babies born at 23 weeks (gestational age) or more survive.
-Partial Birth abortions are designed to limit the “danger” of children who might be able to survive a violent procedure living.
+Partial-Birth abortions are designed to limit the “danger” of children who might be able to survive a violent procedure living.
 Using an ultrasound to target the child, the abortionist reaches into the uterus, grabs the unborn baby’s leg with forceps, and pulls the baby into the birth canal, except for the head, which is deliberately kept just inside the womb.
 (At this point in a partial-birth abortion, the baby is alive.)
 Then the abortionist jams scissors into the back of the baby’s skull and spreads the tips of the scissors apart to enlarge the wound.
 After removing the scissors, a suction catheter is inserted into the skull and the baby’s brains are sucked out.
 The collapsed head is then removed from the uterus.
 Partial-birth abortion is a particularly gruesome procedure.
-Partial-birth abortion is now prohibited in the United States under federal lawbut are thought to be common in many of the essentially unregulated abortion clinics in Massachusetts.
+Partial-birth abortion is now prohibited in the United States under federal law but is thought to be common in many of the essentially unregulated abortion clinics in Massachusetts.

 Similar to the Caesarean Section, this method is generally used if chemical methods such as salt poisoning or prostaglandins fail.
 Incisions are made in the abdomen and uterus and the baby, placenta, and amniotic sac are removed.
 Babies are sometimes born alive during this procedure, raising questions as to how and when these infants are killed and by whom.
 There are numerous cases of children born alive during these procedures being subsequently murdered–notably by the notorious Kermit Gosnell of Pennsylvania.